makethingssimple241/QCore/README.md

-# std
+# QCore
-An extension of the C standard library to make writing C code easier
+QCore (Quick C Core Library), is an extension of the C standard library to make writing C code easier.